philippendrulat/MenuBug/README.md

 * `npm start`
 * Go to http://localhost:4200
 * open developer console
-* The gesture is registered on the upper half of the screen
+* The gesture is registered on the upper half of the screen (grey background)
 * If you try to swipe open the menu on the upper half of the screen, it won't open.
 The lower half works

 Steps to recreate this repo: